brookshelley/brookshelley/content/books.md

 ## 2021 {#2021}

+**Fake Accounts** — Lauren Oyler

+A very strange book that flirts with autobiography, and continually subverts both modern female fiction and expectations.
+I really enjoyed how funny and dark this was, even if it made me deeply wish I could return to Berlin soon.

 **No One is Talking About This** — Patricia Lockwood

 A hilarious and brutally sad book about the internet and loss.
 I think this book perfectly captured what using Twitter is like for those who use it to find the funny things.